tiernap/ansible-git/README.md

 ## Description

-This role deploys a git repository server with gitolite for authentication and management of repositories.
-Also cgit web frontend for navigation/viewing repositories.
+This role deploys a git repository server with gitolite for repo management and cgit web frontend for navigation/viewing of repos.

 ## To create in vagrant:
 Vagrant uses "hostmanager" plugin.
 Before running, install with: vagrant plugin install vagrant-hostmanager